microsoft/azure-pipelines-extensions/docs/authoring/endpoints/serviceEndpoints.md

 Mustache evaluation is supported when constructing the auth. header.

 `#base64` is a supported Mustache handler that computes Base64 encoded value of the `username:apitoken` combination.
+[Here's](https://github.com/Microsoft/vsts-rm-extensions/blob/master/docs/authoring/endpoints/mustacheHelpers.md) the list of currently supported mustache helpers.

 Auth. parameters in the endpoint can be referred in the expression using `endpoint.*` notation & these get resolved with the values in the endpoint used in the task when evaluating the expression.